-(a) In its order authorizing the issuance of the Bonds, the TCEQ approved twelve (12) months of capitalized interest at an estimated interest rate of 5.25% and a maximum Bond Discount of 3.0%.
+(a) In its order authorizing the issuance of the Bonds, the TCEQ approved a maximum Bond Discount of 3.00% and twelve (12) months of capitalized interest at an estimated interest rate of 5.50%.

-In the event approved estimated amounts exceed actual costs, the difference comprises a surplus which may be expended for uses in accordance with the rules of the Commission.
+In the event approved estimated amounts exceed actual costs, the difference comprises a surplus which may be expended for uses in accordance with the rules of the TCEQ.
 In the event actual costs exceed previously estimated amounts and contingencies, additional TCEQ approval and the issuance of additional bonds may be required.